jyp/prettiest/blog.md

 Definition: *t* dominates *u* iff. *i(t) < i(u)* and *p(t) >= p(u)*.

-Indeed, if *u* is at a higher indentation level, it has less space to print the rest of the document (remember that indentation is always positive).
+Heuristic: If *t* dominates *u*, and *t* is a valid state, then *u* does not generate the prettiest output.
+The idea is the following: if *u* is at a higher indentation level, it has less space to print the rest of the document (remember that indentation is always positive).
 Therefore, if it is also late in the production of tokens, there is no hope for *u* to catch up with *t*.
-(The proof of this fact does not fit in the margin[^1].)
+There are some pathological cases where things do not go as I outline above, however they are pretty rare: they never occured in the examples that I've tried[^1].

 Consequently, if there is a finite number *l* of indentation levels (traditionally *l=79*), then we have only to consider at worst *l*